jonhare/vlc-deep-learning-labs/keras-tutorial.md

 # Learning to Deep Learn using Python, Keras, Theano, TensorFlow and a GPU

 ## Introduction and Acknowledgements
 This tutorial is largely based on the Jason Brownlee's ["Handwritten Digit Recognition using Convolutional Neural Networks in Python with Keras"](http://machinelearningmastery.com/handwritten-digit-recognition-using-convolutional-neural-networks-python-keras/).
-A number of changes have been made to ensure that it better fits our format, and we've added additional bits and exercises.
+A number of changes have been made to ensure that it better fits our format, and we've added additional bits and exercises throughout.

 A popular demonstration of the capability of deep learning techniques is object recognition in image data.
 The "hello world" of object recognition for machine learning and deep learning is the MNIST dataset for handwritten digit recognition.

-In this post you will discover how to develop a deep learning model to achieve near state of the art performance on the MNIST handwritten digit recognition task in Python using the Keras deep learning library.
+In this tutorial you will discover how to develop a deep learning model to achieve near state of the art performance on the MNIST handwritten digit recognition task in Python using the Keras deep learning library.

 Through this tutorial you'll learn how to:

 * How to load the MNIST dataset in Keras.
 * How to develop and evaluate a baseline neural network model for the MNIST problem.
+* How to switch the backends used by Keras and run your code on the GPU.
 * How to implement and evaluate a simple Convolutional Neural Network for MNIST.
 * How to implement a close to state-of-the-art deep learning model for MNIST.
+* How to serialise and deserialise trained models.
+* How to load your own image created outside of the MNIST dataset, and pass it through the network.
 * How to implement advanced network features like branching.
-* How to load your own image created outside of the MNIST dataset, and pass it through the network.
 * How to visualise the filters learned by the network.

 ## Prerequisites